FeLiNa0/parallelly/README.md

 BASH_COMPAT=31 ./tests/test-integration.sh bash
 ./tests/test-integration.sh zsh
 ```

-### Test results
+-->

+## Compatibility testing

 ### Linux

-Tested using GNU coreutils 9.0 in these shells:
+Tested on Manjaro using GNU coreutils 9.0 in these shells:

 - dash 0.5
 - bash 5.1
-- bash 5.1 in bash 3.1 compatibility mode BASH_COMPAT=31
+- bash 5.1 in bash 3.1 compatibility mode `BASH_COMPAT=31`
 - zsh 5.8
 - yash 2.52
 - ksh version 2020.0.0

+Tested in various shells:

+- kitty 0.23.1
+- xterm 369
+- Termux terminal emulator 0.117

+Tested on two OSs:

+- Manjaro Linux (updated as of 2021.11)
+- Termux 0.117 on Android 12

 ### MacOS

 Not tested on MacOS, yet.
-It should work fine.
--->
+It might work fine because it is tested on ZSH.
+You will need to set the notify commands if you don't have `notify-send`.

 ## Linting and Compatibility Check